Ferovanni/football-analysis/README.md

-# Football Analysis Portfolio
+# ⚽ Football Analysis Portfolio

-## About

-Hello!

-My name is Ferhat.

-I am an undergraduate student at Çanakkale Onsekiz Mart University.

-I am passionate about:

-- Football Analysis
-- Tactical Analysis
-- Scouting
-- Recruitment
-- Football Data Analysis (Learning)
+Welcome to my football analysis portfolio.

+My name is **Ferhat Okçu**, and I am an Aerospace Engineering student with a strong interest in football analysis, scouting, tactical analysis, and football data analytics.

-This repository documents my journey to becoming a professional football analyst.
+This repository documents my learning journey and showcases my work as I continue to develop the skills required to become a professional football analyst.

----

 ## Repository Structure

+-  Match Reports
 -  Player Reports
-- Match Reports
+-  Data Analysis
 -  Tactical Analysis
-- Data Analysis
 -  Templates

----
+-  Videos

 ## Current Goals

-- Improve tactical knowledge
+- Improve tactical understanding
+- Develop scouting skills
+- Learn Python for football analytics
 - Build a professional portfolio
-- Learn Python for football analytics
-- Publish independent match reports
-- Publish player scouting reports

----

-*"Turning matches into insights."*
+- Pursue opportunities in football analysis and recruitment

+Thank you for visiting my portfolio.